 ++Return to top

 is a required course for all students completing an exit project.
-Students completing the Non-Project Option in lieu of the exit project must either complete the Research Methodology course or an alternate course from the GTF’s online, distance, or residential course offerings.
 The Research Methodology course requirement is explained here

 ++Return to top